drpetersonfernandes/SimpleLauncher/README.md

 ## Where to Find Game Cover Images

 Image packs for some systems can be downloaded via **Edit System -> Download Image Pack**.<br>
-If an image pack is not available, or for more comprehensive collections, you can download cover images from websites like [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).<br>
+If an image pack is not available, or for more comprehensive collections, you can download cover images from websites like [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).
-Simple Launcher's **Fuzzy Image Matching** feature can also assist in finding relevant covers for specific files.

 ## Advanced Usage & Documentation